GENI-NSF/geni-tools/README-omni.txt

  Note that Slice Authorities typically limit this call to privileged users, e.g. PIs.

  Note also that typical slice lifetimes are short.
-See RenewSlice.
+See `renewslice`.

 ==== getslicecred ====
-Get the AM API compliant slice credential (signed XML document) for the given slice name.
+For a given slice name, get the AM API compliant slice credential (signed XML document) from the configured slice authority.

  * Format: `omni.py getslicecred <slicename>`

  * Examples:
-  * Get slice mytest credential from slice authority, save to a file:
+  * Get slice mytest's credential from slice authority, save to a file:
       `omni.py -o getslicecred mytest`

-  * Get slice mytest credential from slice authority, save to a file with filename prefix mystuff:
+  * Get slice mytest's credential from slice authority, save to a file with filename prefix mystuff:
       `omni.py -o -p mystuff getslicecred mytest`

-  * Get slice mytest credential from slice authority, save to a file with name mycred.xml:
+  * Get slice mytest's credential from slice authority, save to a file with name mycred.xml:
       `omni.py -o --slicecredfile mycred.xml getslicecred mytest`